Lecturer in Marine Ecology, University of Exeter, Cornwall, UK

 Previously, I studied at the University of St Andrews, in Scotland, where I graduated with a BSc with Honours (2.1) in Marine Biology.
 In my final year I conducted research with Mike Webster, studying the three-spined sticklebacks (Gasterosteus aculeatus) - this work in now published in Ethology.
 Before beginning my PhD, I worked as a Research technician for Kate Laskowski, David Bierbach, and Max Wolf, at the Leibniz Instiüt fur Gewässerökologie und Binnenfischerei.
 At the IGB I studied the clonal fish the Amazonian molly (Poecilia formosa), and the development of behaviour from early life.

-Thank you to my funding bodies: the Bimini Sharklab, Save Our Seas Foundation, the University of Exeter College of Life and Environmental Sciences, and philanthropic donors.
+Thank you to my former funding bodies: the Bimini Sharklab, Save Our Seas Foundation, the University of Exeter College of Life and Environmental Sciences, and philanthropic donors.